What is Mean Time to Restore?

 MTTR is an incident-based metric that helps you understand:

-- How long it took from occurrence to resolution.
+- How long did it take from occurrence to resolution

 Plandek adds intelligent insights to this metric by giving you and your team complete visibility of MTTR over time and alongside other metrics.
 In this sense, Plandek gives you and your team a deeper understanding of previous workflows as well as how this can – and should – affect your future Sprints, Epics and general work.